zipengliu/adview/README.md

 #### 4.4.2 Tree List

+A list of tree names.
+Selected trees and hovered trees are shown with the same visual effect as other views (brown background and black border).

 #### 4.4.3 Taxa List

+A list of taxa names sorted in alphabetical order.
+Hovering on a taxon name will trigger the corresponding marker in the reference tree, telling you where is that taxon.

 ### 4.5 Tree Selection

+TODO

 ### 4.6 How to export figures

+You might want to select the "expand the full web page" inside the "more" button on the top so that the web page scrolls as a whole instead of scrolls within their own views.
+Then you can use any snapshot / screenshot tool for your operating system or browser to do a full page screenshot.

+If you are using Chrome, you can use an extension called "Full Page Screen Capture" (it has Pacman animation!).

+You cannot export a vector graph now, nor arrange the view layout as you like.
+We are working on that and hopefully we can get better in exporting publication friendly figures.

 ## 5 How to upload your own data

+There is a page to upload your own dataset (on the top navigation bar).

+A typical dataset consists of:

+* A newick file for the reference tree
+* A newick file for the tree collection, with one tree per line
+* A file for names of trees in the tree collection with the same order in the newick file (optional)
+* Outgroup taxa if trees are unrooted (you will be able to specify after submitting the three files above)